 Nowadays, life is fast and justice procedures – the cornerstones of a democracy – should be just as prompt.
 Thanks to fully automated court processes and electronic communication tools, Estonia has one of the most effective court systems in the world.

 Estonia’s e-Police system is based on the principle that providing the best possible communication and coordination will lead to the most effective policing.
-This involves two main tools: a mobile workstation installed in each patrol car, and a positioning system that shows headquarters every officer’s location and status.
+This involves main components: a fully rugged tablet with a docking station in each patrol car and a web-based modular software solution.

-A mobile workstation is installed in every patrol car, providing officers in the field almost instantaneous access to vital information such as place of residence, photograph, telephone number or driving license data, vehicle, owner/user and technical inspection information and even whether the driver owns any registered weapons.
+The web-based software solution provides officers in the field almost instantaneous access to vital information such as place of residence, photograph, telephone number or driving license data, vehicle, owner/user and technical inspection information and even whether the driver owns any registered weapons.
 In fact, the police could potentially access a dozen relevant databases, and the system is integrated with the information system of the Schengen Zone, allowing them to see if the vehicle is stolen or if the driver is wanted in another country.
+An average of 20 vehicles and 7 persons wanted internationally by Interpol and Schengen are being captured by Estonian police per day.

-Earlier, these queries were handled over the radio and typically took 15 to 20 minutes, now they take as little as 2 seconds.
+Prior to e-Police, the queries handled over the radio typically took 15 to 20 minutes, now they take as little as 2 seconds.
 The difference allows officers more time to answer calls, resulting in more effective policing.

-These e-solutions are provided by the following Estonian companies:
+These e-solutions are provided by the following Estonian companies and institutions:

 Find out more about the services and know-how of the Estonian IT sector

-The e-Estonia Showroom is an executive briefing centre.
-Our goal is to inspire global policy makers, political leaders, corporate executives, investors and international media to kick-off the digital transformation by sharing the successful example of e-Estonia and build links to the IT sector.
+The goal of e-Estonia Briefing Centre is to inspire global policy makers, political leaders, corporate executives, investors and international media with the success story of e-Estonia and build links to leading IT service providers.